IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Education
 States must educate the population and state officials about men's human rights[^72] [^73].
-States have a continuous obligation to condemn discrimination against men and boys, and "to proclaim to their population and the international community their total opposition to all forms of discrimination", [^86] and to  "promote the elimination of all forms of discrimination"[^87] against men and boys.
+States have a continuous obligation to condemn discrimination against men and boys, and "to proclaim to their population and the international community their total opposition to all forms of discrimination" against men and boys, [^86] and to  "promote the elimination of all forms of discrimination"[^87] against men and boys.

 State officials are responsible for enacting the State's human rights obligations and, therefore, they must understand the State's obligations to men and boys.
 This is especially important for State officials who are in a position to severely violate human rights, such as police officers, and judges.[^78]